Itangalo/Bot-Playtesting-Toolkit/docs/30-utility-functions.md

 Returns a cached object, identified by 'key', or `undefined` if it is not cached.
 Cached objects are kept between game iterations.

+### repString()

+`repString(length, character = ' ')`

+Returns a string with 'character' repeated 'length' times.
+The character defaults to a blank space.
+If a sequence of characters is given, instead of a single, the full string will be repeated.

 ### getAgentById()

 `getAgentById(id)`